For Physicians8 min read

 The National Range

-Across the country, locum CRNAs are pulling $200 to $325 per hour in 2026.
+Across the country, locum CRNA assignments are pulling $200 to $325 per hour in 2026.
 Where you land depends on:

 Where you work.
 Northeast and West Coast pay the highest raw rates.
-But no-income-tax states (Texas, Florida, Nevada, Washington, Tennessee) give you an effective raise that doesn't show up in the hourly number.
+But no-income-tax states (Texas, Florida, Nevada, Washington, Tennessee, Wyoming) have an effective raise that doesn't show up in the hourly number.
 Worth doing the math before chasing the highest rate on paper.

 Whether you take call.
 Call adds $30-$50/hr on average.
 The Arizona assignment above is a clean example — $265 with call vs $230 straight in Texas.